OuyangJunyuan/PointCloudRenderer/README.md

 ### Preliminary

 First of all, you should know something about how to describe a scene in `mitsuba`.
-In fact, `mitsuba` describe scene use `xml` file. please refere [here](https://mitsuba2.readthedocs.io/en/latest/src/getting_started/file_format.html) for details.
-Next I assume you already know some basics knowledge about it, i.e., `scene`, `intergrater`, `sampler`, `emitters` and `shape`.
+In fact, `mitsuba` describes scenes use `xml` file.
+Please refer to [here](https://mitsuba2.readthedocs.io/en/latest/src/getting_started/file_format.html) for details.
+Next, I assume you already know some basic knowledge about mitsuba, i.e., `scene`, `intergrater`, `sampler`, `emitters` and `shape`.

-Rather than using `xml` file, we use mitsuba's python interface directly to load object from python `dict`.
-By this way, a more programmer way, we can easily operate objects rather than click down and up on GUI.
+Rather than using an `xml` file, we use mitsuba's python interface directly to load an object from a Python `dict`.
+By this, more 'programmer' way, we can easily operate objects rather than click down and up using a GUI.

-This only requires a few conversions betwee their, refering to [here](https://mitsuba2.readthedocs.io/en/latest/src/python_interface/parsing_xml.html).
+This only requires a few conversions.
+Refer to [here](https://mitsuba2.readthedocs.io/en/latest/src/python_interface/parsing_xml.html) for more information.
 Some examples of conversions are listed below:

 * A tag with "name" can be treated as a field: `<type name="a" value=b` => `"a":type(b)`. e.g: